zedlopez/ifm/Examples/Ibid.md

 For: Z-Machine

-"Hitchhiker's Guide to the Galaxy" introduced the idea of footnoted descriptions, and various IF games since have toyed with the idea.
+[Hitchhiker's Guide to the Galaxy](https://ifdb.org/viewgame?id=ouv80gvsl32xlion) introduced the idea of footnoted descriptions, and various IF games since have toyed with the idea.
 The recommended implementation in Inform 6 involved keeping an assortment of footnote objects around, but in Inform 7 the table is a much tidier way of handling the same problem.